 2. Conformity assessment procedure

 Not every medical device is the same and should therefore also not be treated as one entity.
-Therefore, the European Commission divided medical devices in different classes.
+Therefore, the European Commission has divided medical devices in different classes.
 The different classes are divided by the risk that they impose.
 A low risk medical device should go through a different, less complex, conformity assessment procedure than a high risk medical device.
 The risk classes are divided from low, class I, to high, class III.

-The following risk classes are identified in accordance with the Medical Devices Regulation.
+The following risk classes are identified in accordance with the Medical Devices Regulation:

 – Class I, e.g. simple wound dressing.